Virtual Channel Purification: Performance

 It is worth mentioning that, if the noise channel of the circuit layer is a tensor product of local noisy channels, then applying VCP to the individual local channels will have the same effect as applying VCP to the entire circuit layers,

 Thus, it is possible to use one single control qubit to purify many independent quantum channels.
-As shown in \cref{fig:layered_VCD}(a), to purify a sequence of individual noisy gates, we can also use a single control qubit to remove the requirement for mid-circuit measurements for the VCP circuit, which can be important for many near-term quantum devices.
+As shown in \cref{fig:layered_VCD}(c), to purify a sequence of individual noisy gates, we can also use a single control qubit to remove the requirement for mid-circuit measurements for the VCP circuit.
+The maximally mixed ancillary input can be implemented by randomly initialising its constituent qubit to $0$ or $1$.
+In the cases in which mid-circuit initialisation is challenging, one can simply apply random Pauli gates between two layers of VCP to obtain the maximally mixed input on the ancillary register.
+We prove in Appendix~\ref{sec:impl_max_mix} that these implementations of the maximally mixed state do not change the sample complexity of VCP.
+Therefore, we can remove all the requirements for mid-circuit measurement and state reset for the layer-wise VCP.